Create a free online store with Square

 If you want to learn more about the blinds and curtains trade, Certificate III in Blinds, Awnings, Security Screens and Grilles (MSF30919) is a great option.
 This four-year apprenticeship course teaches you the necessary skills to estimate, fabricate, assemble and install blinds, awnings, shade sails, shutters, and screens and grilles.
 You will also gain knowledge on a wide range of materials, fixtures and fittings.
 This course costs around $12,000.
 The Certificate is for people who are currently working in the building and construction industry.

 Choosing your business name doesn't have to be difficult, but it shouldn't be a decision you take lightly either.
 Your name should reflect the services you offer while also being memorable and unique.
 Here are five quick steps to help you find the best name for your business:

 Business structures form the basis of your working operations and are necessary for taxation purposes.
 There are three business structures to consider:

 When you're first starting out and as your business develops, it might also be useful to consult with a lawyer about your legal obligations.
-There are now many online legal services which provide affordable legal advice which you can compare below.
+There are now many online legal services that provide affordable legal advice, which you can compare below.